-The fate of Malaysia Airlines flight MH370 has been a mystery since its disappearance on the morning of the 8 March 2014.
-An analysis of radar data, aircraft performance calculations and satellite communication (SATCOM) system signaling messages placed the aircraft over an arc, the 7th arc, in the southern part of the Indian Ocean (ATSB, 2014a), where the aircraft's fuel was, presumably, exhausted.
-Refinements to the analysis of both the flight and satellite data have been continuous since the loss of MH370 and have resulted in the definition of several potential impact regions along the 7th arc, and have resulted in the definition of several potential impact regions along the 7th arc driving the search efforts to consider different search areas.
+The fate of Malaysia Airlines flight MH370 has been a mystery since its disappearance on the morning of 8 March 2014.
+An analysis of radar data, aircraft performance calculations and satellite communication (SATCOM) system signaling messages placed the aircraft over an arc, the seventh arc, in the southern part of the Indian Ocean (ATSB, 2014a), where the aircraft's fuel was, presumably, exhausted.
+Refinements to the analysis of both the flight and satellite data have been continuous since the disappearance of flight MH370 and have resulted in the definition of several potential impact regions along the seventh arc, driving the search efforts to consider different search areas.

 The events determining the plane's fate after the crash were undoubtedly affected by the manner in which the impact occurred, since this should have determined the nature of the breakup of the plane into pieces of debris.
-A recent study by Chen et al. (2015) has conjectured that the plane's impact was under conditions in which no debris was produced and therefore no plane pieces could have been found by the search services.
-The search services, however, accepted that after the plane's disappearance, debris should have been produced and began one of the most challenging searches in aviation history.
-During several months a surface search was conducted that implicitly assumed the presence of floating debris.
-It was not until October 2014 that the much more demanding underwater search was started.
-It is hard to know what should be the properties of the debris produced after the impact, and some aspects in this respect are
+A study by Chen et al. (2015) explored how different impact angles would have affected the breakup and also conjectured plane impact conditions for which no debris would have been produced.
+However, the discovery of a right wing flaperon from the plane on a beach of Réunion Island in the Indian Ocean, 16 months after the disappearance, has ruled out this possibility (http://edition.cnn.com/2015/09/03/ europe/mh370-investigation/index.html).
+On the other hand, search services always considered that, after the plane disappeared, floating debris should have been produced, and began one of the most challenging searches in aviation history.
+During roughly 2 months after the disappearance, a surface

+1Instituto de Ciencias Matemáticas, CSIC-UAM-UC3M-UCM.
+C/Nicolás Cabrera 15, Campus de Cantoblanco UAM, 28049 Madrid, Spain search was conducted.
+It was not until October 2014 that the much more demanding underwater search phase started.